BUILDS-/builds-workshops/command_line/README.md

-# Intro to Command line
+# Intro to the Command Line

-The command line is a integral tool for development.
-If just want to look cool, open http://hackertyper.net/ and leave this workshop.

-Let's learn basic navigation and file editing.
+Welcome to the BUILDS Command Line workshop!
+The goal of this workshop is to get you acquainted with the Unix-based command line, an extremely important and integral tool that will prove useful well beyond your academic career.
+Command line tools are used everywhere: from ``git`` to ``gsubmit`` and everything in between.
+It may look intimidating, and it can be a bit hard to learn, but it's well worth the time investment, especially if you work in software.
+If you just want to look like a ``l33t_h4x0r``, open http://hackertyper.net/ and type away.

+**A few notes before we begin:**

+- With the addition of the Windows Subsystem for Linux, Windows PCs can now follow along with this tutorial!
+There is a bit of extra setup required, which can be found [here.](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) **Before doing this, ensure your installation is fully up-to-date, on build at least 1703.** Once this is set up, Windows users can follow along with the Linux instructions, as this system is essentially tantamount to running Ubuntu Linux.
+Any specific references to Windows computers will probably refer to quirks about this system (and there are a few).

+- The `$` is used to denote a shell prompt and should not be typed in.

+Let's get going!
+The first step is to find your terminal; on Mac and Linux, this should be the "Terminal" app.
+On Windows, you'll need to find the "Windows Subsystem for Linux" program (it should be in your program list).
+Open it up.

-This repo contains some resources we'll need for this workshop so the first step is to clone this repo.
-You can open up a terminal and type:
+This repo contains some resources we'll need, so the first step is to clone this repo using ``git``.
+You'll want to type:

 	$ git clone

-Note the `$` is used to denote a shell prompt and should not be typed in.
+We'll start with basic navigation and file editing.

 ### Folder Structure

-Linux machines all have file paths that start from root or `/`, if you type in `pwd` you'll see the current working directory.
-Likely if you've just opened your shell you'll be in what's called the home directory.
+Linux machines all have file paths that start from root or `/`.
+If you type in `pwd` you'll see the current working directory.
+If you've just opened your shell you'll likely be in what's called the home directory.

 	$ pwd
 	/home/username

-This directory on mac is `/Users/[Username]` where `[Username]` is your username.
-On linux it's usually `/home/[username]`.
-Since the home directory is accessed a lot it's shortened to `~`.
-From now on we'll refer to folder as directory and we'll call your home directory `/home/username`.
+This directory on a Mac is `/Users/[Username]` where `[Username]` is your username.
+On Linux it's usually `/home/[username]`.

+Since the home directory is accessed quite frequently, it's shortened to `~`.
+From now on we'll refer to folders as directores and we'll call your home directory `/home/username`.

 To see the files in the current directory just type `ls`, this lists files in your current working directory.
+You may or may not have files in your home directory (if on Mac, you probably will).
 You'll see the `command_line` folder we cloned earlier.
 You'll also see some of your own files:

 	$ ls
 	command_line